Test command

 In addition to the basic tests:

-The output can be passed in all accepted formats (single molecule, list or
+Input output check: the test module performs several runs and ensures that the output can be passed in all accepted formats (single molecule, list or

 .csv